rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   You can use cURL or a third-party API client to get data from the Technopedia database.
   The base URL for all API queries is: https://v6.technopedia.com/ <br>

-  Typically, Mac and Linux users have cURL preinstalled, and Windows users most likely have to install cURL.
+  Typically, cURL is preinstalled on Mac and Linux computers, and Windows users most likely have to install cURL.
   For example, the following example is a cURL query: <br>
   `curl -G -H "Authorization: Bearer <API_KEY>" https://v6.technopedia.com/tql" --data-urlencode "q=MATCH (s:SOFTWARE_PRODUCT) RETURN s.title"`<br>